CodeSpent/python-audit-tools/README.md

 A collection of awesome tools for auditing your Python codebase!

+> Projects with an \* are no longer maintained.
+Use at your own risk.

 ### Security

-- [Bandit](https://github.com/openstack/bandit) - Python AST-based static analyzer from OpenStack Security Group.
+- [Bandit\*](https://github.com/openstack/bandit) - Python AST-based static analyzer from OpenStack Security Group.
 - [Pyre-Check](https://github.com/facebook/pyre-check) - Performant type-checking for Python.

 ### Dependencies